- How is retinoblastoma treated?

 Newer forms of radiation therapy, such as IMRT and proton beam therapy, target the tumor more precisely and spare more normal tissue.
 This may make some of these side effects less likely than in the past.

 The plaque is sewn in place on the eyeball with tiny stitches during a short operation.
 It is then removed during a second operation several days later.
-Both procedures are done while the child is under general anesthesia (in a deep sleep).
-The child typically stays in the hospital during the time between the operations.
+Both operations are done while the child is under general anesthesia (in a deep sleep).
+The child typically stays in the hospital between operations.

 Possible side effects: Brachytherapy is less likely to cause side effects than external radiation.
-The main concern is damage to the retina or optic nerve, which can affect vision.
+The main concern is damage to the retina or optic nerve, which can affect vision many months later.
 Recent advances in treatment may make this problem less likely.
 Brachytherapy has not been linked to an increased risk of developing a second cancer.